 If you are desperate to get rid of your unit it is junk and you can’t haul it to a scrap yard yourself, you could consider a junk removal service.
 These places will charge you to come and get your stuff.

-The good part is that they will come and send enough help so that you don’t have to lift a finger.
+The good part is that they will come and send enough help so you don’t have to lift a finger.
 The downside is that they charge you for the amount of space you use in their truck.
 Being that appliances are often large, fees can be about $50 for just one piece in the truck.
-Also they are going to your stuff and then potentially sell it to a place who buys old appliances.
+Also, they are going to your stuff and then potentially sell it to a place that buys old appliances.
 That’s just how it works.

 How Much Money Can I Get For Used Appliances?

 The amount you can get will depend on the above option you choose.
-Realistically a scrap yard is going to max give you $50…and that is for something really heavy and aluminum based.
-Your average appliance is going to nest $15 to $30.
+Realistically a scrap yard is going to give you a max of $50…and that is for something really heavy and aluminum-based.
+Your average appliance is going to cost $15 to $30.

 Will They Pick Up It Up or Do I Need to Haul It?

-In my experience the scrap metal place near me, never picks anything up.
-You must haul your stuff to them.
+In my experience, the scrap metal place near me, never picks anything up.
+It would be best if you haulted your stuff to them.

 Who Buys Old Appliances Near Me – Wrap Up